kuroji-fusky/pacopanda-drawing-stats/README.md

 - The title and date of the piece
 - Number of character(s) species and names
-- ~~Facial expressions~~ (dataset removed on March 13, 2022 because it was deemed too ambiguous and hard to distinguish a facial expression)
 - Media type (either drawn digital or traditional)
-- Programs/mediums used (added Feb 6, 2022)
+- Programs/mediums used (i.e. Photoshop, Procreate, etc.)
 - The source where I got the data from (either from FurAffinity or from DeviantArt)

 I have to manually source it through FurAffinity and DeviantArt for his draft